 Henry Rock II is the founder and director of City Startup Labs, an academy for emerging entrepreneurs that develops human, social and economic capital within inner-city America.
 In partnership with Ventureprise, Inc., a non-profit venture development organization, CSL operates a Center of Excellence for Entrepreneurial Competency, Innovation and Leadership at the University of North Carolina at Charlotte.
 Henry has over two decades of experience in media sales, advertising and marketing.
 His career includes business development and strategic planning for small black-owned and operated ventures.
 He has given a TEDxCharlotte Talk on creating a new class of African American entrepreneurs.
 Henry does more than inspire young men and women to live powerful and rewarding lives.
 He gives them the tools and shares the mindsets to make it happen.

 This episode is perfect for anyone interested in the education of entrepreneurs, a discussion on black cultural nationalism, and a basis for hope in our lives.

 IN THIS EPISODE

-He explains the four modules that make up CSL that guide young entrepreneurs from acceleration to incubation to market.
+Henry explains the four modules that make up City Startup Labs that guide young entrepreneurs from acceleration to incubation to market.

-He discusses the development of his curriculum and how he makes use of lean startup principles and Barry Gordy's autobiography to reach his students.
+He discusses how he makes use of lean startup principles and Barry Gordy's autobiography to reach his students.